getodk/sensors-drivers/README.md

 It is part of the ODK 2.0 Android tools suite.

-__ANDROID STUDIO NOTE:__ open the .iml files (otherwise you won't get the unit and android system tests)

 This contains a collection of sensor drivers that perform various data collection tasks.

 The developer [wiki](https://github.com/opendatakit/opendatakit/wiki) (including release notes) and